So, You’ve Been Caught Speeding? Here’s What You Need to Know

 In built up areas, the speed limit is usually 30mph, but increasingly towns and cities are imposing 20mph limits.
 On Single carriageways the limit is 60mph and on motorways and dual carriageways it’s 70mph (unless there are clear signs saying otherwise).
 Speed limits on dual and single carriageways are lower for vehicles designed for carrying goods.

-You’re entitled, as you are with any other offence, to challenge the charge or conviction, so if you’ve been caught speeding, one of the first things you should do is to engage the motor lawyers at motoringoffencelawyers.com to help you.
+You’re entitled, as you are with any other offence, to challenge the charge or conviction, so if you’ve been caught speeding, one of the first things you should do is to engage the motor lawyers to help you.

 Contesting a speeding charge